How Do I Determine Who Is Suing Me in a Credit Card Debt Collection Lawsuit?

 Note: All cited court opinions are available on Google Scholar.

-Myth: Credit Card Banks Rarely, If Ever, Sue For Credit Card Debts
+Myth: Credit Card Banks Rarely Sue for Credit Card Debts (If Ever)

 Based upon personal experience, I can assure you that is not the case.
 Credit card banks will sue.
 There are court rulings across this country in favor of credit card banks who sued for unpaid credit card accounts.
 The banks had no problem showing that were in possession of the accounts.